Putting credit card rates in motion

 "What the Federal Reserve does normally affects short-term interest rates, so that affects the rates that people pay on credit cards," Faucher says.
-"They keep interest rates low in an effort to boost economic growth."

 When the Fed sets a low rate, you are encouraged to borrow to buy a new appliance, make home repairs or conduct similar purchases that stimulate the economy.
 Of course, the annual percentage rate you pay on your credit card can rise for other reasons, such as late payments or the end of a low introductory rate.